-2.7.1.
+2.8.1.
 Electricity and Gas

 Task Annual consolidated report on progress of projects of common interest and (if appropriate) recommendations to facilitate the implementation and overcome delays/difficulties in PCI implementation Priority level 1: Critical Legal basis Article 5(5) of Regulation (EU) No 347/2013 Overview (status) The consolidated reports follow the submission by project promoters of annual reports for each project of common interest to the competent authority, either to the Agency or, for projects falling under the categories set out in Annex II.3 and 4 of Regulation (EU) No 347/2013, to the respective Group.
 Objectives Specific objective: assess the progress of projects of common interest and, if appropriate, provide recommendations to facilitate their implementation and overcome difficulties.
 Multi-annual objective: contribute to the infrastructure challenge.
 Outputs Annual consolidated report Performance indicators and targets (deadlines) Timely delivery of the report Upon the receipt of the submissions from project promoters, the Agency will deliver its consolidated report within three months from the day of receipt.
 The work will be performed by Agency's staff in close cooperation with INEA with respect to its financial monitoring duties.
-Resources 2.3 FTE (1.6 for Electricity, 0.4 for Gas, 0.3 horizontal operational) Risks The delivery is subject to the timely submission by project promoters of their annual reports and to the quality of the submitted reports, particularly regarding the provision of the necessary information about progress achieved in the development, construction and commissioning of the projects with regard to permit granting and consultation procedures, and, where relevant, delays compared to the implementation plan, the reasons for such delays and other difficulties encountered.
+Resources 2.1 FTE (1.4 for Electricity, 0.4 for Gas, 0.3 horizontal operational) According to Article 30(4) of Regulation 2019/942, the Electricity Working Group and the Gas Working Group will be consulted and provide their input.
+Risks The delivery is subject to the timely submission by project promoters of their annual reports and to the quality of the submitted reports, particularly regarding the provision of the necessary information about progress achieved in the development, construction and commissioning of the projects with regard to permit granting and consultation procedures, and, where relevant, delays compared to the implementation plan, the reasons for such delays and other difficulties encountered.

 Risk if this activity is not performed: delays in the implementation of the PCIs.